tritonas00/system-tar-and-restore/README.md

 - **Encryption method and passphrase:** Select encryption method (openssl or gpg) and enter a passphrase if you want to encrypt the archive.
 - **Archiver options:** You can pass your own extra options in the archiver.
 See <code>tar --help</code> for more info.

-The script can also read input from */etc/backup.conf*.
+The script can read input from */etc/backup.conf*.
+Alternative path can also be specified: <code>star.sh -C /path/backup.conf</code> or <code>star-gui.sh /path/backup.conf<code>.
 See the provided [sample](https://github.com/tritonas00/system-tar-and-restore/blob/master/backup.conf) or use -g to generate a configuration file.

 When the process completes, you may want to check *backup.log* file in the same directory with the backup archive.